Structure of the United States Army: Maneuver

 The Armor Branch traces its origin to the Cavalry.

 A regiment of cavalry was authorized to be raised by the Continental Congress Resolve of 12 December 1776.
 Although mounted units were raised at various times after the Revolution, the first in continuous service was the United States Regiment of Dragoons, organized in 1833.
-The Tank Service was formed on 5 March 1918.
+The Tank Corps was formed on 5 March 1918.
 The Armored Force was formed on 10 July 1940.
 Armor became a permanent branch of the army in 1950.